cluhbs/cluhbs.github.io/index.md

 Apart from the last line that imports style.css directly, the other lines all invoke the index.js file in the specified directory.

-We use this approach to make it simpler to understand what code is loaded and in what order, and to simplify debugging when some code or templates do not appear to be loaded.
+We use this approach to make it simpler to understand what code is loaded and in what order.
 In our approach, there are only two places to look for top-level imports: the main.js files in client/ and server/, and the index.js files in import subdirectories.

-Note that this two-level import structure ensures that all code and templates are loaded, but does not ensure that the symbols needed in a given file are accessible.
+Note that this two-level import structure ensures that all code and components/pages are loaded, but does not ensure that the symbols needed in a given file are accessible.
 So, for example, a symbol bound to a collection still needs to be imported into any file that references it.

 ### Naming conventions